texastribune/data-visuals-guides/computer-setup.md

 Quit terminal, reopen, and try to clone something else into your folder.
 You might have to do the `cd where/your/folder/lives` to get back to where your github repositories live.

 Yay!
 Congratulations on your new special snowflake token.
+Don't worry, you don't need to save this or put it anywhere.

 ###Two Factor Auth